ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 [Refer to Wiki for more details on **Identity Services**](ID-Repository-API#identity-services-private).

 ## 2. VID Service [**[↑]**](#table-of-content)

+VID services can be used to perform various operations on VID like generate or re-generate VID, update VID status, etc.

+**Users of VID services**

+**Registration Processor** - Registration Processor will create a new perpetual VID once UIN is generated successfully.
+**Resident Services** - Individual can use Resident Services to generate or re-generate a new temporary VID.
+**ID Authentication** - ID Authentication can retrieve UIN for a given VID for authenticating Individual using VID.
 ### 2.1 Create VID [**[↑]**](#table-of-content)

 Upon receiving a VID generation and storage request with the parameters: UIN, ver, requestTime, vidType, the system performs the following steps to create VID in the defined policy: